denisgmarques/feathers-sequelize-mysql/README.md

 Getting up and running is as easy as 1, 2, 3.

+There is a docker-compose.yml file in docker folder that you can use to run mysql container.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies